 A 2016 Oregon Department of Transportation survey found that 84% of respondents feel uncomfortable riding as a passenger with a distracted driver.
 At the same time, 44% admitted to driving distracted with passengers, and 75% admitted to driving distracted when alone.

 Data drives our understanding of where and why deaths and serious injuries occur.
 Traffic crash data is an important tool to identify where deadly and serious injury crashes happen and what factors contribute to them.
 Reaching beyond crash data, other data sources used to develop this plan include equity metrics, demographic information, hospital trauma data, fire response data, and Oregon Liquor Control Commission data related to impaired driving (see map above).

 Traffic crash data has identified where Portland's most serious crashes are occurring and what factors are contributing to the crashes.
-Communities of Concern equity data focuses investments on the portions of those streets with the greatest safety needs.
+Low-income communities and communities of color equity data focuses investments on the portions of those streets with the greatest safety needs.
 The Vision Zero guiding principles direct that both sets of data be used to identify and prioritize investment.

 Note: The crash factors noted above are recorded through the DMV's Oregon Police Traffic Crash Report form.